Zynth9999/OctoTouch/README.md

 3. **Configure the Project**:
    - Open the project in your development environment.
-   - Configure the Wi-Fi settings and OctoPrint API key in the source code.
+   - Configure the Wi-Fi settings and OctoPrint API key in the conf.h file, or use the online configuration file generator.

 4. **Upload the Code**:
    - Connect the CYD to your computer.